stesie/stesie.github.com/_posts/2016-11-20-comparing-the-incomparible.md

 title: "comparing the incomparible - #devcamp16 vs. #swec16"
 tags: [ "developercamp", "swecamp" ]
 ---
-Lucky me, living in the metropolitan area of Nuremberg, ... this year I was attending three different developer-oriented open spaces hosted within one hour driving range from home.
+Lucky me, living in the metropolitan area of Nuremberg, ... this year I attended three different developer-oriented open spaces hosted within one hour driving range from home.

 * [devops camp](http://www.devops-camp.de/) in Nuremberg, six iterations so far, first one back in March 2014